 What is to blame for the rather gradual adoption of AI in the supply chain and manufacturing sector?
 Despite its longtime reliance on predictive data, the industry has faced several challenges that have prevented a holistic integration of AI-backed systems, most of which stem from technology, processes, or people.

-For a complete rundown, get the white paper that drills into highly relevant use cases for organizations in the supply chain and manufacturing industry as well as strategies for jumpstarting AI efforts.
+For a complete rundown, get the ebook that drills into highly relevant use cases for organizations in the supply chain and manufacturing industry as well as strategies for jumpstarting AI efforts.

 Despite Data and Analytics, Challenges to Adoption Still Exist